-Fill these southwest-style faux terra cotta planters with lightweight silk plants or dried flowers to hang on an indoor wall, or try plastic ferns for decorating your fence in the backyard.
+Fill these southwest-style faux terracotta planters with lightweight silk plants or dried flowers to hang on an indoor wall, or try plastic ferns for decorating your fence in the backyard.
+Learn how to make this craft flower pot below.

 Smoothfoam 12” Half Ball